temorris87/temorris87.github.io/Projects/GameOfLife/index.md

 development process, I did the Game of Life graphics in Pygame.
 Due to the nature of Game of Life, there was no need for collision detection, so only a sub part of the entire API was used.

+## Simulation

+Each run of the simulation is different.
+Some runs of the program die out in a few seconds, where others have run for 20 or so minutes.
+In the center of the board there is a space where spaces are randomly made alive.
+The one in the video is one of my favorite runs because it was symmetric throughout the whole run.